THE FASTWAY STORY - PART 1: THE BEGINNING

-In the first of two articles Bill McGowan, founder of Fastway Couriers, recalls the challenges and rewards of building a global franchise network from scratch in a typically frank way.
+In the first of two articles from 2005 Bill McGowan, founder of Fastway Couriers, recalls the challenges and rewards of building a global franchise network from scratch in a typically frank way.

 It all began 22 years ago, here in New Zealand, when I came up with the concept of a courier service that would be cost effective, pre-paid and easy to use.
 There would be no complicated weight breaks or formulas, a timetabled cyclic service, and the service would be based on a low mark up/high volume formula.
 This would be in contrast to the other courier operators of the time who were charging exorbitant rates and using complicated formulas to charge for each parcel.

 The industry was regulated in those days, so in early 1983 I purchased a company called Hawkes Bay Security Services which came with three goods and services licences that they'd originally used for carting cash.
 With the change of ownership I had to apply to the court for the right to use the licences.
 In so doing I used a comprehensive business plan to support the application, and in the process was able to obtain another 12 licences.

 Of course, making sales was a priority so I designed a process I called Saturation Marketing, and set about trialling it myself.
 Recognising that no one wants to do business with a courier who has no work, I would fill up the van with empty boxes and run from one business to the next with an empty box under my arm, giving the illusion of being a very busy courier.
 I called on the same businesses twice every day, dropping off flyers and asking them about their courier requirements, thus building a rapport with them.
 By the end of a month I had built up a core client base and then put a courier franchisee or driver into the run while I set about building up the next one.